Specific rules for medicines

 A trial protocol is required for the application to the Medical Products Agency

 For most clinical studies using medicines, authorisation from the Medical Products Agency is also required.
-The Medical Products Agency’s website has a test to help you determine whether or not your study requires authorisation from the Medical Products Agency (pdf, 78 kB, in Swedish).
+The Medical Products Agency’s website has a test to help you determine whether or not your study requires authorisation from the Medical Products Agency.

 A trial protocol must be appended to the application to the Medical Products Agency.
 For medicine studies involving several clinics, the trial protocol forms the basis for uniform implementation and shall include all the information needed to ensure the participating clinics conduct the study correctly.
 On its website, the Medical Products Agency provides information on how to conduct clinical trials with medicines.